jship/monad-logger-aeson/monad-logger-aeson/README.md

 import Control.Monad.Logger.Aeson
 ```

-We'll have one compiler error to address:
+In changing the import, we'll have one compiler error to address:

 ```text
 monad-logger-aeson/app/readme-example.hs:12:35: error: